 Narration, in short

-My long-lost audiobook narration career was rediscovered (by me) in 2019, when I produced and narrated The Second Goodbye by the wonderful Patricia Smiley.
-Stay tuned: my list of titles as narrator expands monthly.
+My long-lost audiobook narration career was rediscovered (by me) in 2019, when I produced and narrated The Second Goodbye, the third book in the Pacific Homicide series by Patricia Smiley.

 Audiobook Narration, the Unabridged Version

 I’ve always loved reading aloud, turning words on pages into sounds, which I’m guessing is an actor thing.
 A version of stories around a campfire, some kind of magical alchemical thing.
 When I arrived in LA back in the 80’s, I volunteered at the Braille Institute, making “books on tape,” the ancestor of today’s audiobook.
 I sat alone in a tiny booth, recording into a microphone and doing my own editing.
 I read everything from election ballots to cheesy romances to astrology textbooks, for 13 years, stopping only when I had my first baby and couldn’t lug her down to Vermont Avenue every week.
 It was pure fun.